Josefa Palacios

-Claudia Josefa Palacios González (?–1881) was an Uruguayan painter and miniaturist of the nineteenth century.
+Claudia Josefa Palacios González (died 1881) was an Uruguayan painter and miniaturist of the nineteenth century.
 She is best known for creating the first visual representation of Uruguayan independence episode known as Desembarco de los Treinta y Tres Orientales (Landing of the Thirty-Three Orientals).

 Life

 Josefa Palacios was born in Colonia del Sacramento in the early years of the 19th century, into a patrician family.
 She was the daughter of Pedro Antonio Palacios and Rosa González Amores.
 As stated in the newspaper "El Comercio del Plata" of 1849 at the age of twelve she already handled both the pencil and the brush with ease.

 In 1841, Palacios married the Spaniard Manuel Gómez de la Gándara.
 After she was married she lived in Montevideo and later moved to Buenos Aires.